-4.24.3 High Current Supply and Ground Connections
+4.23.3 High Current Supply and Ground Connections

-For additional third party ground and +12V power cable connections to the Ford system Refer to: 4.6 Battery Systems
+For additional third party ground and +12V power cable connections to the Ford system

-Any peripherals totalling more than 60A added to the power supply must be connected via the CCPs, from dedicated fuses such as: the Auxiliary Fuse Panel (A526), the High Specification Interface Connector (A608) or the FPBG (A540).
-When the vehicle does not offer adequate power from the CCPs, see 'Third Party PTO for loads exceeding 175A' in this section of the BEMM.
+Any peripherals totalling more than 60A added to the power supply must be connected via the CCPs, from dedicated fuses such as the Smart Fuse Box.
+When the vehicle does not offer adequate power from the CCPs, see 'Third Party PTO for loads exceeding 250A' in this section of the BEMM.